Leorlara/Mineral-Processing/Filters/1Readme.md

 ### Using the code
 I’m not a professional coder, so each new version of this filter includes improvements based on testing across multiple testworks and validation.
 I recommend the highest-numbered version, as it will be the most reliable.

-* V3 will probably be the last version, it works perfectly for the application that I use currently
+- Instead of selecting a single file, it will ask for a folder containing all the tests.
+Just link that folder and make sure that only the target samples are in said folder
-* V3 was made to handle multiple files, so instead of asking for a file, it will ask for a folder with all the tests, just link it
+- It will also ask for an output folder.
+The script will then create new filtered files in that folder, while leaving the original files untouched.
+The folder doesn't need to be empty, but I recommend it.
+Also, if no output folder is inputed, the code will create one to dump the files
-* It will also ask for an output folder, the code will create new files that will put on this filtered folder, the original files will remain intact
+- Since this was designed for Geopyora data formatting, the mass column is expected in column 10 of the Excel file (index [9] in the code).
+If you’re adapting it for another application, just change that line or put your mass data in the 10th line.
-* AS this follows the Geopyora file formating, mass is located on column 10 in the excel file (or [9] for the code), if you're using for other application just change that line
+- For each file it processes (interpreted as one sample), the code will prompt you to enter the mean particle mass.
+A potential future improvement would be to automate this step.
-* The code will ask in order for the mean mass of each file it read (it interprets each file as a sample) - The possible next upgrade would be to automate this step
+- In addition to the filtered files, the output folder will also contain a summary file.
+This file reports the number of particles removed from each sample, which is useful for quickly assessing data quality (e.g., if an unusually high number of particles were discarded).

-* On the output folder will also be a summary file saying the ammount of particles that were removed from each sample - Very good for a quick analysis of how many particles were removed from a sample (if more than )
+- A note from me: If particles are removed because they fall outside the valid range, the comparison between the Geopyora test and the SMC test is somewhat compromised, but still usable in many cases.
+For example, if only 2 particles are removed from a 30-particle sample, the data remains meaningful.
+However, if more than ~30% of particles are excluded, the comparison becomes unreliable.
+In extreme cases (close to 50% of particles removed), the sample should be considered unusable for comparison purposes.
+As a rule of thumb, I recommend treating 30% removed as the upper limit for considering the results valid. ** This guideline is not based on any research, just a suggestion **